Back to All Events

 Topics:

-Emotions and the rule of law
+Emotions and the rule of law, Tamara Takács (THUAS)

 This panel opens space to acknowledge the emotional dimensions of learning from both student and teacher perspectives.